HST 103 History of World Civilization I

 HST 430 Historiography

-Engages students in the practice of researching history in a seminar setting.
+This course engages students in the practice of researching history in a seminar setting.
 Students learn how to choose a story, construct an outline, research primary and secondary sources, and develop a history that brings the past to life.
 Students also learn respect for the great tradition of historical writing by reading the works of major historians from the ancient world to the modern age, and writing and speaking about that tradition.
 Finally, students are taught how to prepare their work for publication and/or presentation in a public forum.
 The students will accomplish these tasks in a seminar setting that will allow them to interact with the instructor and one another as an integral part of their study of history.
-Prerequisites: Junior standing, completion of ENG 102 with a grade of C (2.0) or higher, and 15 hours of History coursework completed or taken concurrently; or permission of the instructor.
+Prerequisite: Junior standing, completion of ENG 102 with a grade of C (2.0) or higher, and 15 hours of History coursework completed or taken concurrently; or permission of the instructor.